typeoneerror/GKAchievementNotification/README.md

 Customization
 -------------

-Apples Guidelines state that "it is up to you to do so in a way that fits the style of your game".  and Allan Schaffer of Apple stated in the forums that "[the] best way to do that would be to present a custom dialog using the look and feel of your game."
+Apples Guidelines state that "it is up to you to do so in a way that fits the style of your game".  and Allan Schaffer of Apple stated in the forums that "[the] best way to do that would be to present a custom dialog using the look and feel of *your* game."
 This to me means you may be rejected for using Apple's artwork in a custom application.
-If this worries you, use the setImage: methods to change the logo displayed in the dialog or change the gk-icon.png images in your images.
+If this worries you, use the <code>setImage:</code> methods to change the logo displayed in the dialog or change the gk-icon.png images in your images.
 You can also set the image to nil to not show any image:

 <pre>
 [[GKAchievementHandler defaultHandler] setImage:nil];